maevecrossan/nomad-narratives/README.md

     - content: a larger text field.
     - Country: a dropdown list of countries.
     - City: a dropdown list of cities.
-    - Traveller number: a field that accepts postive numbers above zero.
+    - Traveller number: a dropdown list of numbers up to 10.
     - Relevant for: a dropdown list of predetermined options.
-    - Duration value: a field that accepts postive numbers above zero.
+    - Duration value: a dropdown list of numbers up to 10.
     - Duration Unit: a dropdown list of predetermined options.
     - Image description: A small text field.

 Above the country select field is a message in which is a link to the contact us page.
 Users are asked to send admin a message if they notice a missing country, city, or experience another error.

+Duration value and unit both have tooltips which can be seen when hovering over the '!' icon to explain what the fields expect.

 Should the user choose to not create a post, they can click 'cancel' to be redirected to the previous page they were on.
 If users submit a post form with valid details, they will be redirected to the post page where they can see their full published post.

 ### Explore
 The explore page is accessible only to authorised users.
 Should unauthorised users attempt to access it, they will be redirected back to the welcome page.
+Below the search bar, it has a message detailing what posts are being displayed.

 The explore page shows articles by all users, with the most recent at the top.
 Above the articles is a search bar that users can make use of if they are looking for a certain post, user or destination.